Air Fryer Chicken Wings

 overhead shot of chicken wings on a platter served with sriracha sauce, ranch, and celery sticks.

 Whether I’m making a meal out of them, or just serving a few as a tempting appetizer, wings make me happy!
 I love the crispy crunch and juicy interior of perfectly fried chicken wings, and the sauces!
 Oh my!
-From ranch to buffalo to this awesome sriracha option, there are so many mouthwatering choices!
+From homemade ranch to buffalo dip, and to today’s awesome sriracha option, there are so many mouthwatering choices!

-And, this easy air fryer version makes it simpler than ever to make authentic “fried” wings.
+And, this easy air fryer chicken wings recipe makes it simpler than ever to make authentic “fried” wings.
 You only need cooking spray, seasonings, and there’s hardly any cleanup.
-Awesome, right?

 Recipe Ingredients

-These crave-worthy chicken wings are perfectly delicious on their own, or with the hot and spicy Sriracha dipping sauce!
-They’re sure to be a favorite!
+These crave-worthy air fryer chicken wings are perfectly delicious on their own, or with the hot and spicy Sriracha dipping sauce!
+Gather the following ingredients and get on making these as soon as you can because they are sure to become a favorite!

 For the Wings